Extracting aluminium from aluminium oxide

 Extracting chlorine from sodium chloride

-Our first job is to find sodium chloride.
-Although there is some sodium chloride in sea water, it is better to find layers of sodium chloride buried underground in mines like this.
+Our first task is to find sodium chloride.
+Although there is some in sea water, it is better to find layers of sodium chloride buried underground in mines like this:

 The ions in the salt water electrolyte are Na+, Cl-, H+ and OH-.
 Sodium and hydrogen ions will be attracted to the cathode, and chloride and hydroxide will be attracted to the anode.

 At the cathode, hydrogen ions are turned into hydrogen atoms: 2H+ + 2 e- → H2.
 Sodium ions stay in the solution as ions.